standardhealth/cimpl-doc/docs/cimpl6Reference.md

 ## Fixed Value Constraint

 The `=` operator fixes a property to a specific value (e.g., a specific code, boolean value, etc.).
-The assigned value must be consistent with the defined data type.
-Fixed value constraints can only be applied to primitives.
+The assigned value must be consistent with the defined data type, and is always a primitive.
 Fixed value constraints apply to properties and value choices.

->**NOTE:** Fixing numerical types and strings (including URLs) is not yet supported, although this feature is planned.

-CIMPL allows fixed concept values to be overridden in child classes.
-Although this seems to violate the notion that constraints should only get progressive tighter in subclasses, it is necessary when narrowing the meaning of a class characterized by a concept code.
-For example, the class `Pneumonia`, with fixed code, `SCT#233604007`, may have a child `Fungal Pneumonia`, with fixed code `SCT#233613009`, the latter code overriding the former.
-CIMPL will assume, without checking, that the code describing the child class has more constrained semantics than the code it replaces.

 | Example | Syntax |
 |----------|---------|